sestaton/Pairfq/README.md

 * **joinpairs**

+With this command we can interleave the files for assembly or mapping.

     $ pairfq joinpairs -f s_1_1_trimmed_p.fq -r s_1_2_trimmed_p.fq -o s_1_interl.fq -im

-In the above command, we take our paired forward and reverse reads and interleave them, again doing all computation in memory for speed (which is optional).
-Now we can use our interleaved file for assembly or mapping, along with the unpaired reads for added coverage.
+In the above command, we are doing all computation in memory for speed (optionally).
+Now we can use our interleaved pairs, along with the unpaired reads for added coverage.

 * **addinfo**